hashicorp/envconsul/README.md

 ```

 ### Env
 This example is a great way to see `envconsul` in action.
-In practice, it is unlikely to be a useful use of ENVConsul though:
+In practice, it is unlikely to be a useful use of envconsul though:

 ```shell
 $ envconsul \